wolberd/CS514-summer-practice/README.md

 ### These practice exercises are provided to you to prepare for cs514 over the summer.

-In this set of practice problems, you will practice using the following:
+In this set of practice problems, you'll practice using the following:

 - Math operations
 - Methods